pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

 ======================

 The input to the toposort function is a dict describing the dependencies among the input nodes.
-Each key is a dependent item, the corresponding value is a set containing the dependencies.
+Each key is a dependent node, the corresponding value is a set containing the dependent nodes.

-Note that toposort does not care what the input values mean: it just compares them for equality.
+Note that toposort does not care what the input node values mean: it just compares them for equality.
 The examples here usually use integers, but they could be any hashable type.

 Typical usage
 =============